 What is Consciousness?

-So consciousness can be more accurately described as a state of mind that produces the very reality that it’s then aware of.
+Consciousness can be more accurately described as a state of mind that produces the very reality that it’s then aware of.
 There are many different states of awareness and the realities they produce, so in the ultimate sense, these terms are relative to each other.
-What we call our reality is based on our state of mind, and varies according to our state of mind.
-We have what we call 3-minds (or 3 aspects of one mind) as a way of classifying not only different fundamental states, but also as the different functions that are a natural behavior of that state, which exist simultaneously on three different dimensions (levels of awareness), which are all an interwoven part of a greater whole, and function as a single being while remaining somewhat unaware of each other.
-The subconscious mind is continuously active (never sleeps) and runs all of biological processes of the body from the moment of conception until the death of the body.
-What we refer to as the conscious mind, which is attributed largely to brain function, doesn’t even become active as individual thought that forms our concept of ourselves and the world through our own thinking and perceiving until adolescence, yet we are fully awake and self-aware as children and as a baby, and even as embryos still in the process of developing in the womb, all of which are simply different states of consciousness and different types of awareness.
+What we call our reality is based on our state of mind, and varies in how it appears based on our state of mind.
+Humans all have what we call 3 aspects of the mind (3 aspects of one mind) which provides us with the means for classifying not only different fundamental states, but also as the different functions that are the natural behavior of that state, which exist simultaneously on three different dimensions (levels of awareness), which are all an interwoven part of a greater whole, and function as a single being while remaining somewhat unaware of each other.
+The subconscious mind is continuously active (never sleeps) and runs all of the biological processes of the body from the moment of conception until the death of the body.
+What we refer to as the conscious mind, which is attributed largely to brain function while we’re manifest in a physical body, doesn’t become fully active in terms of producing our thoughts, and the awareness we form of ourselves through our thoughts, until we reach puberty, yet we are fully awake and self-aware as children and to a certain extent, even as babies.
+Through hypnotic regression, we now know that even as a fetus still in the process of developing in the womb, we have a certain form of awareness, all of which are simply different states of consciousness that form different types of awareness.

-The fractured mind
+Consciousness and the fractured mind

-Holographic spheres within greater spheres
+Consciousness is formed as holographic spheres within greater spheres

 Dr. Linda Gadbois